erik-perri/espresso-web-driver/README.md

 ### isPresent()

 Matches elements that are present in the DOM.
-This is more useful for negative checks.

 ### not(`MatcherInterface`)